cassamajor/platforms-on-k8s/chapter-3/dagger/README.md

 export _EXPERIMENTAL_DAGGER_RUNNER_HOST="kube-pod://dagger?context=kind-dev&namespace=default&container=dagger"
 ```

-Notice also that my KinD cluster (named `kind-dev`) didn't had anything related to Pipelines.
+Notice also that my KinD cluster (named `kind-dev`) does not have anything related to Pipelines.

 Now if you run in any of the projects:
 ```shell
 go run service-pipeline.go build notifications-service
 ```
-Or to test your service remotly:
+Or to test your service remotely:

 ```shell
 go run service-pipeline.go test notifications-service